Jahenr/CheatSheets/Python_CheatSheet.md

 	#Return a complex number with the value real + imag*1j.
 		complex()

+	#Continues the execution of the current loop.
+		continue

 	#Deletes the named attribute, provided the object allows it.
 		delattr()